Symmetric noncrossing partitions of an annulus with double points: Introduction

 The planar diagrams in this paper are analogous to the noncrossing partition diagrams in finite type D due to Athanasiadis and Reiner~\cite{Ath-Rei}.
-The annular noncrossing partitions of types B and D in \cite{NicOan} live in the finite Coxeter groups of these~types and are different from the diagrams in this paper.
+There is also a construction~\cite{NicOan} of annular noncrossing partitions of types B and D, but these live in the finite Coxeter groups of these~types.

 The isomorphisms from noncrossing partitions to $[1,c]_T$ and larger posets involve reading cycles in permutations from the boundaries of blocks.
 To prove the isomorphisms in type $\afftype D$, we must describe the cycles in great detail.
 In type~$\afftype B$, we shortcut such details by ``folding'' the type $\afftype D$ results in the usual sense.